Ruby

 The initializer in config/initializers/unleash.rb should look like:

-Note that in this case, we require that the code block for Unleash.configure is set beforehand.
+When using Sidekiq, the code block for Unleash.configure must be set beforehand.

 For example in config/initializers/unleash.rb.